10 Tips to Hiring Farm Labor

 3. Outline Desired Qualities and Requirements

 With a clear understanding of your business goals and needs, you can then determine the essential qualities, skills, and experience needed.
-We recommend first outlining the “must-haves”, or basic technical skills and knowledge a potential hire must possess to be successful in the role.
+We recommend first outlining the “must-haves”, or basic technical skills and knowledge a potential hire must possess to be successful in the role, before considering those “nice to have” qualities.

-Another requirement to consider is a candidate’s professional goals.
+Another area to consider is a candidate’s professional goals compared to the needs of your business.
 Where do they see themselves in 5 years, 10 years?
 Do you need farm workers for a one-off season or are you looking for someone that has intentions of growing with your business?
 Decide what makes sense for you and be sure your expectations are clear.

 4. Survey Your Current Employees